michael-sorenson/xm-labs-keptn/README.md

 7. TODO: add setup for event step and adding flow

 ## Keptn setup
-In order for keptn to send events to xMatters, you must install the [xMatters service](https://github.com/michael-sorenson/keptn-xmatters-service) into your cluster with keptn installed.
+In order for keptn to send events to xMatters, you must install the xMatters service into your cluster with keptn installed.
+To do so, follow the steps here: https://github.com/michael-sorenson/keptn-xmatters-service
 Make sure you follow the steps on the GitHub repo to properly set up service.
 Note: you will need the Inbound URL for both the Problem trigger and the Evaluation Done trigger

 # Testing
 To test the step, run `keptn send event --file=problem_example.json`, if the step is working correctly, you should get a Problem event created in xMatters.